gne-ldh/SRKAS/README.md

 #### Customizations are as follows-

 - Modified currency from USD to INR.
-- Modified the Copywrite..
+- Modified the Copyright.
-- Modified division tab to designation tab as per the requirements.
+- Modified Division tab to Designation tab as required.
-- Removed the username attribute.
+- Removed the Username attribute.
-- Customized the login page.
+- Customised the login page.
-- Removed the countries table from our UI as well as Database.

-## PRE-REQUISITES..
+## PRE-REQUISITES.

 ### php, laravel, xampp, mysql.